-Sarum College offers four postgraduate programmes validated by the University of Winchester.
+Sarum College offers postgraduate programmes validated by the University of Winchester.

 At Sarum College students learn collaboratively in small groups.
 These meet for residential intensives throughout the year.
-The MA course structure which combines classroom and home-based study means students benefit from close contact with tutors and lecturers, with minimal disruption to domestic, ministerial, or professional responsibilities.
+The course structure combines classroom and home-based study so that students benefit from personal contact with tutors and lecturers, with minimal disruption to domestic, ministerial, or professional responsibilities.

 “The MA process was hugely stimulating for me, but it was the people and environment that made the student experience so uniquely beneficial.
 I sing the praises of Sarum everywhere I go; I am so proud to have spent three years studying there.”